All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Pathogenesis of erosions of the stomach and duodenum

-Under the influence of etiological factors, the following mechanisms for the development of erosions of the gastroduodenal zone are included:
+Under the influence of etiological factors, the following mechanisms of development of erosions of the gastroduodenal zone are activated:

-• decrease in the activity of protective factors of the mucosa of the gastroduodenal region.
-Protective factors include gastric mucus, optimal circulation in the wall of the stomach, cellular regeneration, the inhibitory effect of gastrointestinal hormones on gastric secretion (primarily hydrochloric acid formation), saliva, alkaline panic creatine juice.
-Of particular importance are the disruption of mucus production and the slowing down of the regeneration of the gastric epithelium, which reduces the resistance of the gastric mucosa and contributes to the development of erosion;
+- decreased activity of protective factors of the gastroduodenal mucosa.
+Protective factors include gastric mucus, optimal blood circulation in the stomach wall, cellular regeneration, the inhibitory effect of gastrointestinal hormones on gastric secretion (primarily the formation of hydrochloric acid), saliva, and alkaline pancreatic juice.
+Of particular importance are the disruption of mucus production and the slowing down of the regeneration processes of the gastric epithelium, which reduces the resistance of the gastric mucosa and promotes the development of erosions;

 Pathogenesis of erosions of the stomach and duodenum